wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/README.md

 ### Convert PoA to PoS

-A `PoAValidatorManager` can later be converted to a `PoSValidatorManager` by upgrading the implementation contract pointed to by the proxy.
-After performing the upgrade, the `PoSValidatorManager` contract should be initialized by calling `initialize` as described above.
-The validator set contained in the `PoAValidatorManager` will be tracked by the `PoSValidatorManager` after the upgrade, but these validators will neither be eligible to stake and earn staking rewards, nor support delegation.
+A standalone `ValidatorManager` providing PoA validator management can later be converted to PoS by deploying a `PoSValidatorManager` and setting it as the `ValidatorManager`'s owner.
+The `PoSValidatorManager` contract should be initialized by calling `initialize` as described above.
+Existing validators at the time of conversion will not be eligible to stake and earn staking rewards, nor support delegation.

 ## Usage

 ### Register a Validator

+#### PoA

-Validator registration is initiated with a call to `initiateValidatorRegistration` on the `PoSValidatorManager` or `PoAValidatorManager`.
-The sender of this transaction is registered as the validator owner.
+Validator registration is initiated with a call to `ValidatorManager.initiateValidatorRegistration`.
 Churn limitations are checked - only a certain (configurable) percentage of the total weight is allowed to be added or removed in a (configurable) period of time.
 The `ValidatorManager` then constructs a [`RegisterL1ValidatorMessage`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#registerl1validatormessage) Warp message to be sent to the P-Chain.
 Each validator registration request includes all of the information needed to identify the validator and its stake weight, as well as an `expiry` timestamp before which the `RegisterL1ValidatorMessage` must be delivered to the P-Chain.
 If the validator is not registered on the P-Chain before the `expiry`, then the validator may be removed from the contract state by calling `completeEndValidation`.

 The `RegisterL1ValidatorMessage` is delivered to the P-Chain as the Warp message payload of a `RegisterL1ValidatorTx`.
 Please see the transaction [specification](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#registerl1validatortx) for validity requirements.
 The P-Chain then signs a [`L1ValidatorRegistrationMessage`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#l1validatorregistrationmessage) Warp message indicating that the specified validator was successfully registered on the P-Chain.

-The `L1ValidatorRegistrationMessage` is delivered to the `ValidatorManager` via a call to `completeValidatorRegistration`.
-For PoS Validator Managers, staking rewards begin accruing at this time.
+The `L1ValidatorRegistrationMessage` is delivered by calling `ValidatorManager.completeValidatorRegistration`.

+#### PoS

+When registering a PoS validator, the same steps as the PoA case apply, with the only difference being that `PoSValidatorManager.initiateValidatorRegistration` and `PoSValidatorManager.completeValidatorRegistration` must be called instead.

+The sender of the transaction that called `PoSValidatorManager.initiateValidatorRegistration` is registered as the validator owner.
+Only this owner can remove the validator.

+Staking rewards begin accruing once `PoSValidatorManager.completeValidatorRegistration` is called.

 ### Remove a Validator

+### PoA

+Validator exit is initiated with a call to `ValidatorManager.initiateValidatorRemoval`.
+The `ValidatorManager` contructs an [`L1ValidatorWeightMessage`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#l1validatorweightmessage) Warp message with the weight set to `0`.
+This is delivered to the P-Chain as the payload of a [`SetL1ValidatorWeightTx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#setl1validatorweighttx).
+The P-Chain acknowledges the validator exit by signing an `L1ValidatorRegistrationMessage` with `valid=0`, which is delivered by calling `ValidatorManager.completeEndValidation`.
+The validation is removed from the contract's state.

+### PoS

+Similar to the validator registration flow, PoS validator removal is the same as the PoA case apply, with the only difference being that `PoSValidatorManager.initiateValidatorRemoval` and `PoSValidatorManager.completeValidatorRemoval` must be called instead.

-Validator exit is initiated with a call to `initiateValidatorRemoval` on the `PoSValidatorManager` or `PoAValidatorManager`.
-Only the validator owner may initiate exit.
-For `PoSValidatorManagers` a [`ValidationUptimeMessage`](./UptimeMessageSpec.md) Warp message may optionally be provided in order to calculate the staking rewards; otherwise the latest received uptime will be used (see [(PoS only) Submit and Uptime Proof](#pos-only-submit-an-uptime-proof)).
+A [`ValidationUptimeMessage`](./UptimeMessageSpec.md) Warp message may optionally be provided in the call to `PoSValidatorManager.initiateValidatorRemoval` in order to calculate the staking rewards; otherwise the latest received uptime will be used (see [(PoS only) Submit and Uptime Proof](#pos-only-submit-an-uptime-proof)).
 This proof may be requested directly from the L1 validators, which will provide it in a `ValidationUptimeMessage` Warp message.
 If the uptime is not sufficient to earn validation rewards, the call to `initiateValidatorRemoval` will fail. `forceInitiateValidatorRemoval` acts the same as `initiateValidatorRemoval`, but bypasses the uptime-based rewards check.
 Once `initiateValidatorRemoval` or `forceInitiateValidatorRemoval` is called, staking rewards cease accruing for `PoSValidatorManagers`.

-The `ValidatorManager` contructs an [`L1ValidatorWeightMessage`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#l1validatorweightmessage) Warp message with the weight set to `0`.
-This is delivered to the P-Chain as the payload of a [`SetL1ValidatorWeightTx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#setl1validatorweighttx).
-The P-Chain acknowledges the validator exit by signing an `L1ValidatorRegistrationMessage` with `valid=0`, which is delivered to the `ValidatorManager` by calling `completeEndValidation`.
-The validation is removed from the contract's state, and for `PoSValidatorManagers`, staking rewards are disbursed and stake is returned.
+Once acknowledgement from the P-Chain has been received via a call to  `PoSValidatorManager.completeValidatorRemoval`, staking rewards are disbursed and stake is returned.

 #### Disable a Validator Directly on the P-Chain